Mohitmandhyani/Projectivity_task/README.md

 `JWT_SECREAT` = your secure secreat key

-# Getting Started with Create React App
+# Getting Started with Mern-chat App
 ## Available Scripts

 For Frontend